Finite-size corrections to Fermi's golden rule: I. Decay rates: Quantum Particles described by wave packets

 \subsection{Local interaction}

-Characteristic features of quantum particles are connected with the phase factor of wave functions and appear in the lowest order of interactions of scalar fields.
-Hence we study scattering of particles caused by the local interaction
+Characteristic features of quantum particles are connected with the phase factor of wave functions and appear in the lowest order of interactions of scaler fields.
+Hence we study the scattering of particles caused by the local interaction

 in the lowest order of $g$ first.
-Effects of spin and internal structure will be included later.
-Interactions of $N_1$ in-coming and $N_2$ out-going particles expressed by the wave packets parameterized by $(\vec{p}_i,{\vec X}_i,\text{T}_i;\sigma_i)$ at a space-time position $(t,{\vec x})$ is given in the form \cite{Ishikawa-Shimomura},
+The effects of spin and internal structure will be included later.
+Interactions of $N_1$ incoming and $N_2$ outgoing particles expressed by the wave packets parameterized by $(\vec{p}_i,\vec{X}_i,T_i;\sigma_i)$ at a space-time position $(t,\vec{x})$ are given in the form \cite{22}

-where $\sigma_s$ and $\sigma_t$ in the exponent display the extents in ${\vec x}$ and $t$ and are expressed in the form:
+where $\sigma_S$ and $\sigma_t$ in the exponent display the extents in $\vec{x}$ and $t$, and are expressed in the form

-Here, ${\vec x}_0(t)$ is the center in ${\vec x}$ and moves with ${\vec v}_0$,
+Here, $\vec{x}_0(t)$ is the center in $\vec{x}$ and moves with $\vec{v}_0$:

-In above equations and hereafter, $(+)$ and $(-)$ are for in-coming and out-going states, respectively.
-The real part of the exponent of Eq.\,$(\ref{vertex})$, $R$, determines the magnitude and is composed of the position-dependent and momentum-dependent terms.
-The former, $R_{trajectory}$, and the latter, $R_{momentum}$, are expressed by,
+In the above equations and hereafter, $(+)$ and $(-)$ are for incoming and outgoing states, respectively.
+The real part of the exponent of Eq. \eqref{eq45}, $R$, determines the magnitude and is composed of position-dependent and momentum-dependent terms.
+The former, $R_\text{trajectory}$, and the latter, $R_\text{momentum}$, are expressed by